adrdilauro/angular-ab-tests/README.md

 export class TestsModule {}
 ```

 In order to clean up better your module, you can declare the configuration options separately as a constant of type `AbTestOptions[]`: type `AbTestOptions` is imported from `angular-ab-tests/module`.
-TODO Again, for a detailed description of configuration options, see [the second part of the documentation](https://github.com/adrdilauro/angular-ab-tests#documentation-2-usage).
+Again, for a detailed description of configuration options, see [the second part of the documentation](https://github.com/adrdilauro/angular-ab-tests#documentation-2-usage).

 To complete your refactoring, you then import your `TestsModule` into `CoreModule`: